lifemikey/objectstorage-swift/connect-object-storage-using-quantastor.md

 {:note: .deprecated}

-# Connecting to {{site.data.keyword.objectstorageshort}} OpenStack Swift using QuantaStor
+# Connecting to {{site.data.keyword.objectstorageshort}} OpenStack Swift with QuantaStor

 The QuantaStor appliance available from {{site.data.keyword.BluSoftlayer_full}} offers a more permanent solution for accessing your {{site.data.keyword.objectstorageshort}} account.
 The QuantaStor appliance acts as a storage gateway and allows you to create nfs/cifs endpoints from your {{site.data.keyword.objectstorageshort}} clusters.
 The endpoints can then be mounted and accessed like any other nfs/cifs share.
 The QuantaStor appliance uses the S3QL Python library to access your {{site.data.keyword.objectstorageshort}} account and shares many of the same features, namely: data-deduplication, encryption, and compression.
 The QuantaStor appliance also provides the ability to schedule backups and push them to your {{site.data.keyword.objectstorageshort}} account.